How to Get a Resale License

 Additionally, some certificates ask whether the certificate should be treated as a blanket certificate or will be for a one-time transaction.
 A blanket resale certificate is one where the reseller expects to make recurring purchases with the vendor over an extended period of time.

 How to Apply for a Resale Certificate

 Since businesses are increasingly doing business over state lines, several states joined together to simplify sales taxes.
-The Multistate Tax Commission (MTC) developed a single resale certificate used among the participating states called the Uniform Sales &Use Tax Exemption Certificate.
+The Multistate Tax Commission (MTC) developed a single resale certificate used among the participating states called the Uniform Sales & Use Tax Exemption Certificate or Streamlined Sales Tax.

-To see more information on the resale certificate in each state, click on the state below.
+To see more information on registering for a resale certificate in each state, click on the state below.